-Built by a CFI for student pilots.
+Built by a CFI who paid for the lesson twice.

 The number nobody quotes you.